-Active (or "active status"): A participant worker is active if the third party case administration classifies that worker as active in accordance these Procedural Rules with particular reference to Articles 2, 4, and 8.
+Active (or "active status"): An RSAP participant worker is active if the TPCA classifies that participant worker as active in accordance with these Procedural Rules with particular reference to Articles 2.0, 4.0, and 9.0.

-Alcohol: Any substance that may be consumed and that has an alcoholic content in excess of 0.5 per cent by volume.
+Alcohol: Any substance that may be consumed and that has an alcoholic content in excess of 0.5 percent by volume.
 (Source: Canadian Model.)